Step To It Lesson 2

 - Enter password.

+- Determine the class procedure for weekly data entry into the Step Tracker.
 Everyday, students should track their steps in their journals and enter the numbers into the Step Tracker at the end of the week.

 - Help students enter journal step data into the Step Tracker.